 Attendance is by invitation, but the net is cast quite widely.
 Those attending include current senior university members and students, retired practitioners and other government officials, and officials and academics from London and elsewhere.
 Speakers' expenses are reimbursed and overnight accommodation can be provided.

-The origin of the Oxford Intelligence Group was in small seminars held in Nuffield for some years after Michael Herman retired from government service and was given a niche there in 1987.
-After a successful international conference on intelligence in 1999 the group was reformed on a larger scale at St Antony's College, and met there for a three-year programme financed by a generous benefactor.
-After a subsequent year at Rhodes House it migrated to Nuffield College in 2004.
+The Oxford Intelligence Group originated in a series of small seminars convened by Michael Herman at Nuffield College following his retirement from government service in 1987.
+Building off a successful international conference on intelligence in 1999, seminars continued at St Antony's College, meeting there for a three-year programme financed by a generous benefactor.
+After a subsequent year at Rhodes House, Gwilym Hughes and Michael Herman formally instituted the group at Nuffield College, naming it the OIG for the first time in 2005.